yuvaramsingh94/Traffic-sign-board-classifier-German-sign-board/README.md

 ## Pipeline of program
-  the working of the program can be broken down to following steps
+  the working of the program can be broken down to following steps ( create a file named model on your working directory)
   1. import the needed libraries
   2. import the signnames.csv file to form a dictionary which maps the sign names to the class number provided in y_labels
   3. import the train , valid , test data from the pickle file